 We educate practitioners by providing them with knowledge to better identify, support, and educate patients/clients about how to properly test for gluten intolerance, wheat-related disorders, and autoimmunity.
 They learn intervention protocols that work to arrest, or in many cases, reverse the degenerative process autoimmunity brings by combining current medical and nutritional research science with decades of clinical expertise.

-If you suspect you have gluten sensitivity, you can locate a Certified Gluten-Free Practitioner (CGP) near you on our website at www.theDr.com.
-If you do not have a practitioner to order this gluten intolerance test, contact your nearby CGP or see https://thedr.com/products-page-2/clinical-services/lab-tests/ for more information.
+If you suspect you have gluten sensitivity, you can locate a Certified Gluten-Free Practitioner (CGP) near you on our website.
+If you do not have a practitioner to order this gluten intolerance test, contact your nearby CGP or click here for more information about our clinical service and lab test offered through thedr.com.

 - Consult with our Clinical Services team.
 Our Clinical Services team has extensive training in functional medicine, nutrition, and my 4 Pillars of Health methodology (Structure, Biochemistry, Emotion, and Electromagnetic Fields).
 We believe this holistic approach allows for true healing.
 Your diagnosis is a symptom.
 We pride ourselves in addressing the whole person rather than the disease and in creating authentic partnerships between the client and practitioner.

 Taking a gluten intolerance test may be one piece of your treatment plan.
 Each person’s health history is looked at in its entirety – your body tells a story unique to you!
 As you learn how to read the tale your body has been telling, you can begin to fill in those gaps and better understand your own personal health mystery.